Steve Smith Sr.: Personal life

 In May 2008, Smith announced that he purchased a near-50% interest in the Velocity Sports Performance franchise in Charlotte and an equal ownership percentage in any future Charlotte area Velocity centers.

 Smith is an Evangelical Christian.
 In 2007, Smith went on an evangelism trip to Togo and Nigeria to talk to soccer players about Jesus.

 Before every away game, Smith and his family donated shoes to the homeless.
 He would also wash their feet beforehand.
 His goal is to hand out half a million pairs of shoes.
 To provide this service Smith works with Samaritan's Feet.
 He says, "This is an opportunity for me to give back, to serve....to kind of, really for me, open up the next chapter of my life."
 Smith planned to take the initiative global after retiring from football.

 Smith and his wife, Angie, have four children: Peyton, Baylee, Boston, and Steve Jr.; Smith changed the name on the back of his jersey to Smith Sr. when Steve Jr., nicknamed "Deuce", was born.

 On June 14, 2017, it was reported by The Charlotte Observer that he secretly paid the full college tuition of Twitter personality and author Elexus Jionde.
 He said of paying for her $40,000 a year education at Ohio State: "It's not about taking and how much can you get for yourself.
 It's about your life and (taking advantage of) all the resources and applying them and then paying it forward to someone else."

 In 2019, Smith played for the "Home" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.
 The roster was made up of celebrities with Carolina roots.

 On July 9, 2019, the Panthers announced that Smith would be inducted into the team's Hall of Honor along with Jake Delhomme, Jordan Gross, and Wesley Walls.

-A social-media exposé was released on February 22, 2025, that accused Steve Smith of having an affair with a member of the Marching Ravens, the official marching band of the Baltimore Ravens whom Smith played for in the final three seasons of his career.
-Tony Martinez, the husband of the woman Smith allegedly had an affair with exposed intimate text messages between Smith and his wife in a post on X. Martinez then recorded a phone-call he made to Smith confronting him about the affair and accusing him of having sexual relations with his wife, where Smith's voice is heard saying "I'm sorry" before going completely silent.
+A social-media exposé was released on February 22, 2025, that accused Steve Smith of having an affair with a member of the Marching Ravens, the official marching band of the Baltimore Ravens, whom Smith played for in the final three seasons of his career.
+Tony Martinez, the husband of the woman Smith allegedly had an affair with, exposed intimate text messages between Smith and his wife in a post on X. Martinez then recorded a phone call he made to Smith confronting him about the affair and accusing him of having sexual relations with his wife; in it, Smith says, "I'm sorry", before going silent.